 Becoming a primary care physician is a lengthy

-After four years of college for a bachelor’s degree, prospective doctors attend medical school, which takes an additional four years.
+After 4 years of college for a bachelor’s degree, prospective doctors attend medical school, which takes an additional 4 years.
 Medical school graduates earn either an MD (medical doctor) or DO (doctor of osteopathy) degree.

-Once a doctor has earned his/her medical degree, residency is the next step.
-During a residency, doctors study a particular medical specialty for an additional three to seven years, depending on which field of medicine they plan to practice.
+Once a doctor has earned his/her medical degree, they must complete a residency.
+During residency, doctors study a particular medical specialty for an additional 3—7 years, depending on their field of medicine.

-Some physicians then complete a fellowship, which is even more specific to an area of focus and can last for one to three years.
-Primary care physicians usually study family medicine, internal medicine, pediatrics, or geriatrics.
+Some physicians then complete a fellowship, which is even more specific to an area of focus and can last for 1—3 years.
+Primary care physicians usually study either:

 Many doctors decide to become board certified.
 To become board certified, doctors must complete a residency at an approved medical facility.
 They must also take a rigorous exam that tests their knowledge of their chosen field.